la2050/archive/_organizations/the-burg.md

       https://challenge.la2050.org/entry/local-civic-engagement-is-hard-lets-make-it-easier
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Our organization's mission is to improve local political and community based involvement by creating a user-friendly online platform that lowers the barriers to civic engagement.
 title: The Burg
-uri: /organizations/the-burg/
 extrapolated_project_ids:
   - '6102247'
 project_titles_from_extrapolated_project_ids:
-  - Local civic engagement is hard.
-Let’s make it easier.
-project_titles:
-  - Local civic engagement is hard.
-Let’s make it easier.
-project_titles_from_project_ids:
   - Local civic engagement is hard.
 Let’s make it easier.
 original_project_titles:
   - 'Local civic engagement is hard.
 Let’s make it easier.  '